kinecosystem/partners-docs/docs/api/BALANCE.md

 ### Getting an Account’s Balance ###

 A user’s balance is the number of Kin units in his or her account (can also contain a fraction).
 You may want to retrieve the balance in response to a user request or to check whether a user has enough funding to perform a Spend request.
-When you request a user’s balance, you receive a `Balance` object in response, which contains the amount as a `Decimal` on iOS or `BigDecimal` on Android object.
+When you request a user’s balance, you receive a `Balance` object in response, which contains the amount as a `Decimal` on iOS or `BigDecimal` on Android.

 There are 3 ways you can retrieve the user’s balance: